Wild at Heart (film): Themes

 According to Lynch, one of the film's themes is "finding love in Hell".
 He has stated: "For me, it's just a compilation of ideas that come along.
 The darker ones and the lighter ones, the humorous ones, all working together.
 You try to be as true as you can to those ideas and try to get them on film."
-The film has been compared to Lynch's previous Blue Velvet, with both said to explore the dark side of the United States.
+The film has been compared to Lynch's previous film Blue Velvet, with both said to explore the dark side of Americana.

 There are various references to The Wizard of Oz, which has been interpreted as indicative of the overall fantasy world of the movie, which Sailor's obsession with the fantasies of Elvis and the couple's fantastical relationship also speak to.
 The movie also depicted a previously unseen level of violence.
-Lynch himself commented on interviews that the book on which the film was based was "exactly the right thing at the right time" and that "each year we give permission for people to get away with more".
+Lynch himself commented in interviews that Gifford's novel was "exactly the right thing at the right time" and that "each year we give permission for people to get away with more".

-Some critics have postulated that, similar to Blue Velvet, the sudden idealistic ending of perfect happiness is ironic, suggesting that people who have the potential for violence struggle to find true happiness.
-However, Lynch himself refers to the ending of Wild at Heart as being "happy", having consciously made the decision to change the original darker ending from the novel.
+Some critics have postulated that, similarly to Blue Velvet, the film's sudden idealistic ending of perfect happiness is ironic, suggesting that people who have the potential for violence struggle to find true happiness.
+However, Lynch himself referred to the ending of Wild at Heart as being "happy", having consciously made the decision to replace the novel's darker ending.

 Release

 Distribution

-Early test screenings for Wild at Heart did not go well, with the strong violence in some scenes being too much.
-At the first test screening, 80 people walked out during a graphic torture scene involving Johnnie Farragut.
-Lynch decided not to cut anything from the film, and at the second screening, 100 walked out during this scene.
-Lynch remembers: 'By then, I knew the scene was killing the film.
-So I cut it to the degree that it was powerful but didn't send people running from the theatre.'
-In retrospect, he said: 'But that was part of what Wild at Heart was about: really insane and sick and twisted stuff going on.'
+Early test screenings for Wild at Heart were unsuccessful, with the audience finding the violence in some scenes excessive.
+At the first test screening, eighty people walked out during a graphic torture scene involving Johnnie Farragut.
+Lynch decided not to cut anything from the film; at the second screening, 100 people walked out during the same scene.
+Lynch remembered that "By then, I knew the scene was killing the film.
+So I cut it to the degree that it was powerful but didn't send people running from the theatre."
+In retrospect, however, he felt "that was part of what Wild at Heart was about: really insane and sick and twisted stuff going on."

-Wild at Heart was completed one day before it debuted at the 1990 Cannes Film Festival in the 2,400-seat Grand Auditorium.
-After the screening, it received 'wild cheering' from the audience.
-When Jury President Bernardo Bertolucci announced the film as the winner of the Palme d'Or at the awards ceremony, the jeers almost drowned out the cheers, with film critic Roger Ebert leading the vocal detractors.
-Gifford remembers that there was a prevailing mood that the media was hoping Lynch would fail.
-"All kinds of journalists were trying to cause controversy and have me say something like 'This is nothing like the book' or 'He ruined my book'.
+Wild at Heart was completed one day before it debuted in the main competition of the 1990 Cannes Film Festival in the 2,400-seat Grand Auditorium.
+The film received an ovation of "wild cheering" from the audience.
+When Jury President Bernardo Bertolucci announced the film as the winner of the Palme d'Or, the festival's grand prize, at the awards ceremony, jeers almost drowned out the cheers, with critic Roger Ebert leading the vocal detractors.
+According to Gifford, "All kinds of journalists were trying to cause controversy and have me say something like 'This is nothing like the book' or 'He ruined my book'.
 I think everybody from Time magazine to What's On in London was disappointed when I said 'This is fantastic.
 This is wonderful.
 It's like a big, dark, musical comedy'".